danielsenhwong/adventofcode/readme.md

 1. [Python](https://www.python.org/getit/)
 1. [Visual Studio Code](https://code.visualstudio.com/)
 1. [Python extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
-    * be sure to switch to the Python version installed in the bottom left corner of the Visual Studio Code window!
+    * Be sure to switch to the Python version installed in the bottom left corner of the Visual Studio Code window!

 ## December 2015
-These are my solutions to the Advent of Code (http://adventofcode.com/) puzzles for December 2015 as I practice using Python and learn how to use vim.
+These are my solutions to the [Advent of Code](http://adventofcode.com/) puzzles for December 2015 as I practice using Python and learn how to use vim.

 ```shell